iamtrep/hubitat-dandanache/watchtower-app/README.md

 ### Dashboards screen

 From the dashboards screen, you can add, rename and delete dashboards for the configured devices.
-Clicking the dashboard name, will open the specified dashboard in a new tab and you can add and remove panels for the selected dashboard.
+Clicking the dashboard name, will open the specified dashboard in a new tab and you can add and remove tiles for the selected dashboard.

 ![Dashboards screen](img/dashboards.png)